 As a high-talent, big-bodied defenseman, there was clear interest in Rasmus Ristolainen heading into the 2013 draft.
 Many saw him as the second best defender in the draft behind Jones since he had the size and skill to make an immediate impact in the NHL.
 While there was some speculation that he could slip out of the top-10, the Buffalo Sabres decided to take him eighth overall with the hope that he would develop into a top-line defender.

 It took a few years for Ristolainen to grow into the NHL game, but he got there by the 2015-16 season.
 That season, he scored nine goals and 41 points all while averaging 25 minutes on the ice each night.
-Since then, he has been a true workhorse in Buffalo, posting at least 40 points each year while averaging more than 26 minutes on ice.
+This workload was well rewarded by Buffalo, who signed him to a six-year, $32.4 million extension that offseason.
+Since then, he has been a true workhorse for the Sabres, posting at least 40 points each year while averaging more than 26 minutes on ice.

 There’s no doubt that Ristolainen has been as good as advertised for the Sabres in his first five years.
 Arguably, if he were on a more productive team on all fronts, he could have even more impressive statistics.
-Even with that in mind, there’s a lot of positives so far to build upon, and he seems primed to have a fruitful career with the Sabres.
+Even with that in mind, there’s a lot of positives to build upon so far, and he seems primed to have a fruitful career in Buffalo.

 #9.
 Bo Horvat – Vancouver Canucks (via Devils)

-However, five years after this blockbuster trade, it appears that Horvat has been able to carve out his own story with the Canucks despite the massive return the Devils bagged of his acquisition.
-When healthy, Horvat has seen fantastic success, scoring a career-high 20 goals and 52 points during the 2016-17 season.
+However, five years after this blockbuster trade, it appears that Horvat has been able to carve out his own story with the Canucks despite the massive cost to aquiure him.
+When healthy, Horvat has seen fantastic success, scoring 20 goals and a career-high 52 points during the 2016-17 season.
 Even in an injury-shortened 2017-18 campaign, he still posted 22 goals and 44 points in only 64 games.

 While the loss of Schneider hurt Canuck fans in the short-term, Horvat’s production has made that loss a thing of the past.
 He has the potential to not only be a top scorer on the team but a true leader both on and off the ice.
 With the two Vancouver legends retiring this year, Horvat seems destined to become the next captain in Vancouver.